Puka, Estonia

 Puka (Bockenhof) is a small borough (alevik) in Otepää Parish, Valga County, southern Estonia.
 It was the administrative centre of Puka Parish until 2017.
 At the 2011 Census, the settlement's population was 580.

 Architect Georg Hellat (1870–1943) was born in Puka.

 On 1 May 1897, a military train derailed 3 km north of Puka.
-58 people were killed and 44 deeply wounded in the accident.
+Fifty-eight people were killed and forty-four badly injured in the accident.